 This two-day course addresses the individual and joint needs of nursing, pharmacy, and other professions in relation to stem cell transplantation.
 It includes information on current transplantation issues such as patient work-up, disease process, and patient care and management.
 Topics include types of transplants, mobilization, preparative regimens, growth factors, the role of total body irradiation, transfusion issues, graft vs. host disease, veno-occlusive disease, and other transplant related topics.

-This two-day course provides an overview of the information required to assist the oncology nurse in preparing for the oncology nursing certification (OCN) exam.
+This one-day course provides an overview of the information required to assist the oncology nurse in preparing for the oncology nursing certification (OCN) exam.
 Information provided in this course is consistent with review materials provided by the Oncology Nursing Certification Corporation.